SuperOfficeDocs/superoffice-docs/docs/en/developer-portal/app-store/update-company-profile.md

 * App Store information

-![App Store information for a partner -screenshot][img1]
+![App Store information for a partner -screenshot][img1] r

-## Update App Store information

 1. In the Developer Portal, go to your partner page.
 2. Select **App Store information** from the left menu.
 3. [Create a new version.][1]
-4. Select **Partner profile** and then update logo, description, meta description, and links such as home page and trust center URL.
+4. Select **Partner profile** and then update logo, description, meta description, and links such as home page and your trust center URLs.
 Click **Add Links** to enter additional URLs.

+    ![Links to home page and trust center -screenshot ][img3]

     > [!TIP]
     > [!include[Link to partner settings](../includes/see-partner-settings.md)]